dinesh21git/dinesh21git/README.md

 # About Me

 Hello there! 👋 I'm passionate about Linux, open source, and all things programming.
-My journey in the tech world has led me to explore various languages like C, Python, Go, and JavaScript.
+My journey in the tech world has led me to explore various languages like C, Python, Go, Lua and JavaScript.
 I believe in the power of continuous learning, always eager to dive into new programming languages and technologies that pique my interest.

 ## Interests